edisedis777/DNA-Helix/README.md

 ### Issues
 - Found a bug or have a suggestion?
 Please open an issue with details.

-### License
-This project is licensed under the MIT License.

 ### Credits
 Built with CreateJS

-### Future Plans
+### License
-- Add zoom functionality for closer inspection
-- Implement speed controls for the animation
-- Include educational tooltips for base pairs
-- Optimize further for low-end devices
+Distributed under the GNU Affero General Public License v3.0 License.
+See `LICENSE` for more information.

 <div align="right">